splittist/scanfcl/README.md

 # scanfcl

-An implementation of `sscanf` in Common Lisp.
+An implementation of the `scanf` family in Common Lisp.

 ## Quickstart